 In general, although speed reading and comprehension are essential, comprehension is far more imperative, effective and productive; luckily, reading comprehension can easily be improved, take a look at the diagram below.

-Vocabulary: Knowing what all the medical language and terminology means will massively help with your comprehension.
-If you are unsure about what words you need to know for the UCAT ANZ, have a look at our UCAT ANZ 2019 Online Course, we know all the jargon and can fully prepare you for the whole process.
+Knowing what all the medical language and terminology means will massively help with your comprehension.
+If you are unsure about what words you need to know for the UCAT ANZ, have a look at our Online UCAT ANZ Course, we know all the jargon and can fully prepare you for the whole process.

 What section of the exam is the question in?
 What position of the order of questions is a particular question in, within a session?
 What sort of question is it?
 These are all great questions to be thinking while slowly reading through each question, all giving you clues as to what is being asked of you.